Last Updated on September 28, 2022 by the staff of TheAllElectricLawn

 Adjustability is the name of the game with the Z6, and it has 10 cutting height settings to dial in the best cutting height for your yard.

 The Power+ 42-Inch Z6 zero turn riding mower comes with four 10Ah 56-volt batteries.
-These can be expanded to six 56-volt batteries, which can extend your cutting runtime.
+These can be expanded to six 56-volt batteries, extending your cutting runtime.
 These 56-volt batteries also run on any EGO outdoor power tool.

 The ability to add more batteries is a game-changer since you can essentially cut for as long as you like if you have enough batteries to keep powering the Z6.
 The mower is rated at cutting 2 acres with the included 4 10Ah batteries.

-EGO has stepped up the game yet once again by adding another option to their battery-powered zero turn lineup in 2022.
+EGO has stepped up the game again by adding another option to their battery-powered zero turn lineup in 2022.
 The new Power+ 52” Z6 Zero Turn riding mower.

-The Power + 52″ mower features the ability to combine up to 6 EGO 56V ARC lithium-ion batteries.
+The Power + 52″ mower can combine up to 6 EGO 56V ARC lithium-ion batteries.
 The deck is a 10-gauge fabricated steel deck that should last through years of tough service.
 This deck is multi-functional with mulching, bagging, and side discharge capability.

-The mower can reach speeds of 8MPH, and cut up to 4 acres on a single charge, with the include 12 Ah batteries.
+The mower can reach speeds of 8MPH and cut up to 4 acres on a single charge, including 12 Ah batteries.
 4 acres is a game changer for residential electric mowers.
-It will be interesting to see how this mowers performance comparies to the RYOBI 52 -inch mower which came out in late 2021.
+It will be interesting to see how this mowers performance compares to the RYOBI 52 -inch mower, which came out in late 2021.